 - Proof of Compliance: Require serialized tracking, GPS-monitored transport, and a detailed Certificate of Destruction listing all SSD serial numbers, destruction method, date, and witness signature.

-5. Never Rely on Degaussing or Basic Overwriting
+5. Never Rely on Degaussing or Basic Overwriting for SSDs

 6. Consider Environmental Responsibility